fernandopasik/lit-redux-router/README.md

 # Lit-redux-router

-Declarative way of routing for lit-html powered by pwa-helpers, redux and lit-element
+Declarative way of routing for lit-html powered by pwa-helpers, redux and lit-element.

+Based on the routing approach taken by pwa-starter-kit. https://polymer.github.io/pwa-starter-kit/configuring-and-personalizing/#routing

 ## Install